 The Australian Signals Directorate’s (ASD) Strategies to Mitigate Cyber Security Incidents was published back in February 2017 – The ASD Essential Eight.
-It is as a list of strategies organisations can undertake to make their ICT systems more resilient to cyber attacks.
 Two of those eight strategies relate to (i) application patching to prevent malware running and; (ii) operating system patching to reduce the damage an incident can cause and help recover data.
 Both patching strategies fall into the larger field of vulnerability management, although there is some misunderstanding between the meaning of vulnerability management and vulnerability assessment.
 It’s important to know the difference to ensure any patch deficit is managed as effectively as possible.

 In its most basic form, vulnerability management is the process shown in Figure 1, where vulnerabilities are somehow discovered, then through assessment, to remediation so the process verifies the fixes before proceeding on to the discovery phase again.
 This is a continual process that requires scanning and assessing vulnerabilities on an ongoing basis to understand exactly where the weaknesses are, what’s being done about them and detecting any new ones that may become known.